White House Apologizes To British Government Over Trump Wiretapping Allegation

 But security and intelligence experts said that despite the apology by the Trump administration, the unfounded allegation places the relationship between the respective spy agencies at risk.

-“The cost of falsely blaming our closest ally for something this consequential cannot be overstated,” tweeted Susan Rice, former national security adviser for the Obama administration.
+“The cost of falsely blaming our closest ally for something this consequential cannot be overstated,” tweeted Susan Rice, former national security advisers for the Obama administration.

 Rice’s comment followed a statement on Thursday by the Senate Intelligence Committee that it has not seen any evidence substantiating Trump’s Twitter allegation that his New York Trump Tower office was wiretapped by the Obama administration, according to the Guardian.